bazilinskyy/coupled-sim/README.md

 # Brake on input
 The AV was only able to brake on collision with brake triggers.
-To brake the AV using input adaptations are made to the *AICar.cs* script.
+To brake, the AV using input adaptations are made to the *AICar.cs* script.
-The adaptations are made such that the input will activate the same sequence of code as would have happend in a collision with a brake trigger.
+The adaptations are made such that the input will activate the same sequence of code as would have happened in a collision with a brake trigger.

 **1.** First, a new bool is needed to determine the state of activation of the braking.